roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-dashboards.md

 1. On the solution toolbar, select **Publish**.

-Additional system dashboards tasks include:

-- Remove a list or chart from a dashboard
-- Add a list or chart to a dashboard
-- Set the default dashboard
-- Use security roles to make a dashboard visible to just certain roles

 ## Next steps

 [Set properties for a chart or list included in a dashboard](set-properties-chart-list-included-dashboard.md)